 Fighting Fracking and Oil and Gas Drilling

 California is the nation’s third-largest oil producer.
-Unfortunately, Governor Jerry Brown continues to allow the industry to threaten the environment and public health by supporting dangerous drilling, including fracking.
+Unfortunately, Governor Gavin Newsom continues to allow the industry to threaten the environment and public health by supporting dangerous drilling, including fracking.
 The California team of Food & Water Watch is working to ban fracking in the state.
 We’ve helped win fracking bans in San Benito, Santa Cruz, Butte and Alameda counties and the city of Beverley Hills.
 These bans will protect local aquifers from toxic chemicals used in fracking.
-On Nov.
-8, voters in Monterey County will decide on a ban on fracking, in the biggest local environmental issue of the 2016 election.

 We also work with community groups to end drilling in South Los Angeles and other urban areas to safeguard residents from the serious health impacts affecting those communities.